luxonis/depthai-docs-website/FAQ.md

  - USB3C with Modular Cameras [BW1098FFC](https://shop.luxonis.com/products/depthai-usb3-edition)
  - uAI (microAI) Single Camera [BW1093](https://shop.luxonis.com/collections/all/products/bw1093)

+ We even have some basic ROS support going as well which can be used on the Pi also.

  ## Is DepthAI and uAI easy to use with Raspberry Pi?